rust-lang/rust/src/doc/rustc-dev-guide/src/mir-regionck.md

 representatives, written like `!1`.
 We call these regions "skolemized regions" -- they represent, basically, "some unknown region".

-Once we've done that replacement, we have the following types:
+Once we've done that replacement, we have the following relation:

     fn(&'static u32) <: fn(&'!1 u32)

 The key idea here is that this unknown region `'!1` is not related to any other regions.
 So if we can prove that the subtyping relationship is true for `'!1`, then it ought to be true for any region, which is what we wanted.
-(This number `!1` is called a "universe", for reasons we'll get into later.)

 So let's work through what happens next.
 To check if two functions are subtypes, we check if their arguments have the desired relationship